DHTMLX/gantt-docs/data/desktop/resource_management.md

 });
 ~~~

-In order to populate the data store use the **datastore.parse** method:
+In order to populate the data store, use the **datastore.parse** method:

 ~~~js
 resourcesStore.parse([